-k.
+l.
 Investment Expenses

-Investment expenses include fees for bank trustees, investment managers and custodians.
+Investment expenses include fees for bank trustees, investment managers and custodians and are recognized as incurred.

-l.
+m.
 Depreciation and Amortization

-Property and equipment are recorded at cost and depreciated on a straight-line basis over the estimated useful lives of the respective assets or amortized over the terms of the respective leases, as follows:
+Fixed assets are recorded at cost and depreciated on a straight-line basis over the estimated useful lives of the respective assets or amortized over the terms of the respective leases, as follows:

-Notes to the Standalone Financial Statements December 31, 2016 and 2015 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2017 and 2016 (in thousands)